 - You do not have to answer your door;

 - You do not have to let the police in your home.
 If you do answer the door, the police will often ask if they can come in.
-Legally, unless they have a search warrant or specific grounds for entering the home, they cannot come in unless you invite them in.
+Again, unless they have a warrant or some other specific grounds for entering the home, they cannot come in unless you invite them in;

 - You do not have to answer any questions the police ask you.
-You have the legal right to remain silent and not answer any questions whatsoever.
-All you have to do is tell the officer you are exercising your legal right to remain silent.
+You have the legal right to remain silent and not answer any questions;

 - You do not have to accompany them to the police station for questioning.
 Unless they formally arrest you, you do not have to leave your home or go with them.
-They may tell you it is in your best interests to go with them, but you are under no legal obligation to do so.
+They may tell you it is best to go with them, but you are under no legal obligation;

 - You have the right to consult with a criminal defence lawyer.
-Even if you have not been formally arrested and charged for a criminal offence, if you are detained, you always have the legal right to consult with your own lawyer at any time.
-And you could certainly consult with a lawyer while making the police wait outside your front door.
+Even if you have not been formally arrested and charged with a criminal offence, if you are detained, you always have the legal right to consult with a lawyer. ;

 What Rights Do Police Have If I Let The Police Into My Home?

-If the police have a search warrant, it is important to review it right away.
-The warrant will contain details about what property the police can search.
-For instance, it might say they can search a specific room in the home.
-If they start searching other rooms besides the one listed in the warrant, they are violating your rights.
-If the police have a warrant, the best course of action is to not interfere with their execution of that warrant.
-If they are acting outside the authority of the warrant, your lawyer can challenge this at a later state and attempt to get any evidence that the police seized, excluded from consideration at your trial.
+Suppose the police attend your residence with a search warrant.
+In that case, it means that a justice has authorized them to enter your residence to search for specific items because there are grounds to believe those items will be inside.
+The warrant will contain details about the items being sought and will be valid for a specific period.
+If the police have a warrant, the best course of action is to not interfere with the execution of the warrant.
+If they are acting outside the warrant’s authority, or if the warrant should never have been issued in the first place – your lawyer can challenge this later and attempt to get any evidence seized by the police excluded from consideration at your trial.